Financial Aid

 • Georgia Nonpublic Postsecondary Education Commission (GNPEC) Statement

-Morris Brown College is approved as an institute of higher learning by the Georgia Nonpublic Postsecondary Education Commission (GNPEC), which authorizes and regulates the operations of in-state nonpublic and out-of-state postsecondary colleges and schools operating or offering instruction in Georgia.
+Morris Brown College is authorized as an institute of higher learning by the Georgia Nonpublic Postsecondary Education Commission (GNPEC), which authorizes and regulates the operations of in-state nonpublic and out-of-state postsecondary colleges and schools operating or offering instruction in Georgia.

 ACCOMMODATIONS FOR STUDENTS WITH DISABILITIES